-You have submitted a testing proposal for an In vivo mammalian alkaline comet assay combined with In vivo mammalian erythrocyte micronucleus test to be performed with the Substance.
-In your reasoning, you indicate to combine the in vivo mammalian alkaline comet assay with an in vivo mammalian erythrocyte micronucleus test to be performed with the Substance.
+You have submitted a testing proposal for an In vivo mammalian alkaline comet assay combined with an In vivo mammalian erythrocyte micronucleus test and a toxicokinetic study to be performed with the Substance.

 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
 You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
 ECHA has taken these considerations into account.